 Optimize Your Code Blue Response with Nuvara

-The Nuvara Emergency Care System is designed to help clinicians improve IHCA care and outcomes by providing:
+Nuvara’s advanced resuscitation solutions are designed to help clinicians improve IHCA care and outcomes.

 - In-the-moment clinical intervention assistance to help clinicians monitor CPR quality, determine medication dosing, and adapt care in the moment